Introduction

 You cannot always stop vegetables bolting completely.
 Some crops are naturally quick to flower, and a hot, dry summer will always push them harder.

-- Choose the right varieties
+- Choosing the right varieties

-- Sow at the right time
+- Sowing at the right time

-- Keep moisture consistent
+- Keeping moisture consistent

-- Use light shade in hot weather
+- Using light shade in hot weather

-- Harvest regularly
+- Harvesting regularly

-- Avoid transplant stress
+- Avoiding transplant stress

 Choose Bolt-Resistant or Summer Varieties